 Address: 1801 Gilbert Ave, Cincinnati, OH 45202

 The Cincinnati Ballet is one of the city’s most popular attractions, and it’s a great place to see a show while you’re in town.
-The ballet offers a variety of performances throughout the year, ranging from classic ballets to modern productions.
-This famous ballet company was founded here in 1958 and showcased its first performance in 1964.
+The ballet offers a variety of performances throughout the year, ranging from classical ballets to modern productions.
+This famous ballet company was founded in 1958 and showcased its first performance in 1964.

 See Related: Best Places to Visit & Things To Do in Indiana